great-expectations/great_expectations/docs/guides/connecting_to_your_data/filesystem/spark.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will help you connect to your data stored on a filesystem using spark.
+This guide will help you connect to your data stored on a filesystem using Spark.
 This will allow you to validate and explore your data.

 <Prerequisites>

-- Have a access to a working spark installation
+- Have access to a working Spark installation
 - Have access to data on a filesystem

 </Prerequisites>